The potentially deadly illness Leptospirosis can be contracted through exposure to the urine of diseased animals (including rats).

 Leptospirosis typically causes aches, pains and fever that go away on their own.
 One in ten cases includes high fever, jaundice, meningitis (inflammation of the brain lining), acute kidney failure, internal bleeding and, occasionally, death.
 Victims can die if they develop serious kidney or liver complications.
 In extreme cases, death follows three to six days after infection.
 The disease is treatable with antibiotics.

 Another disease passed on through rat urine is hantavirus.
-It is transmitted to humans through breathing in particles of an infected rodent’s urine, droppings or saliva.
+It is transmitted to humans through breathing in particles of an infected rodent's urine, droppings or saliva.
 The virus becomes airborne when excrement dries.
 Early symptoms mimic the flu and can progress to respiratory failure.
-Since 1993,
+Since 1993, 21 deaths in the United States have been blamed on this disease.

 In general, urine-encrusted soda cans are not the most likely purveyors of these diseases.
 Most cans of soda are packaged into cardboard boxes while still on the production line and thus aren't at any risk of contamination.
 Additionally, once bottlers have mixed soft drink syrup in with soda water and sweetener, they try to get the finished product to the consumer as expeditiously as possible.
 Soft drink bottlers don't warehouse large inventories of finished product for any length of time — freshness is everything, so the product is moved out quickly, leaving little opportunity for rodents to use the tops of cans as latrines.